dolphindb/Tutorials_EN/import_data.md

 In the traditional database system, each table in the same database can have its own partitioning scheme.
 In DolphinDB, a database can only use one partitioning scheme.
 This means that all tables in the same database must share the same partitioning scheme.

-#### 2. Import from text files
+## 2. Import from text files

 DolphinDB provides the following 3 functions to import data from text files:
-- [`loadText`](http://www.dolphindb.com/cn/help/index.html?loadText.html): read a text file into memory as a table.
+- [`loadText`](https://www.dolphindb.com/help/FunctionsandCommands/FunctionReferences/l/loadText.html): read a text file into memory as a table.
-- [`ploadText`](https://www.dolphindb.com/help/index.html?ploadText.html): load a text file into memory in parallel as an in-memory partitioned table.
+- [`ploadText`](https://www.dolphindb.com/help/FunctionsandCommands/FunctionReferences/p/ploadText.html): load a text file into memory in parallel as an in-memory partitioned table.
 Compared to `loadText`, `ploadText` is much faster but uses twice as much memory.
-- [`loadTextEx`](https://www.dolphindb.com/help/index.html?loadTextEx.html): convert a text file to a table in a partitioned database, then load the table's metadata into memory.
+- [`loadTextEx`](https://www.dolphindb.com/help/FunctionsandCommands/FunctionReferences/l/loadTextEx.html): convert a text file to a table in a partitioned database, then load the table's metadata into memory.

-We use file [candle_201801.csv](https://github.com/dolphindb/Tutorials_CN/blob/master/data/candle_201801.csv) to show how to use function `loadText` and `loadTextEx`.
+The following sections use file [candle_201801.csv](https://github.com/dolphindb/Tutorials_CN/blob/master/data/candle_201801.csv) to show how to use function `loadText` and `loadTextEx`.

-#### 2.1. `loadText`
+### 2.1 `loadText`

 `loadText` has 3 parameters:
  - "filename" is the input file name.